Purple Hobbies

 Slide the tool off of the ironing surface for easier loading of the fabric.

-Note: I like to spritz my fabric strips with a little Best Press before I begin.
+Note: For best results, I spritz my fabric strips with a little Best Press before I begin.
 The fabric works well when it is slightly damp but not wet (if you accidentally get it too wet just use the iron the dry it off a bit).

 Place the fabric into the "C" shaped slot and use a pin if necessary to pull the fabric through the tool to the other side: